2002 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, 2002.
 It was a near-average season in which 14 tropical cyclones formed.
 Twelve depressions attained tropical storm status, and four of these reached hurricane status.
 Two hurricanes further intensified into major hurricanes.
 Activity was suppressed somewhat by an El Niño, which was of near-moderate intensity by August.
-Five named storms made landfall in Louisiana, and even Four named storms was tied with 2005 Atlantic hurricane season, a record which was later tied in 2020.
-Overall, the Atlantic tropical cyclones of 2002 collectively resulted in 50 deaths and around $2.47 billion in damage.
+A near-record eight named storms made landfall in the United States, (Note: In 1916, nine systems made landfall in the United States.) four of them came ashore in Louisiana.
+Overall, the Atlantic tropical cyclones of 2002 collectively resulted in 50 deaths and around $2.43 billion in damage.
 The season ended on November 30, 2002.

 Tropical cyclogenesis began with Tropical Storm Arthur, which formed just offshore North Carolina on July 14.
 Following the storm's extratropical transition on July 16, no further activity occurred until Tropical Storm Bertha developed near Louisiana on August 4.
 Cristobal formed on the next day, while Dolly developed on August 29.
 September featured eight named storms, a record which was later tied in 2007 and 2010 and surpassed in 2020.
-During that month, Gustav reached hurricane intensity on September 11, the latest date of the first hurricane in a season since 1941.
+During that month, Gustav reached hurricane intensity on September 11, the latest date of the first hurricane in a season since 1941, and tied the 2013 season for the latest date of the first hurricane in the satellite era, later broken in 2026.
 While the long-lasting Kyle and Lili persisted into October, only one tropical cyclone developed that month, Tropical Depression Fourteen on October 14.
 The depression was absorbed by a cold front while crossing Cuba two days later, ending seasonal activity.

 The season's activity was reflected with a low accumulated cyclone energy (ACE) rating of 67, the lowest total since 1997.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 It is only calculated for full advisories on tropical systems at or exceeding 39 mph, which is the threshold for tropical storm status.